neurologic/Neurophysiology-Lab/modules/crayfish-erg/Lab-Manual_crayfish-erg.md

 You will be driving an LED precicely with a constant voltage stimulator (the Grass SD9 or the AM-systems).
 The LED is driven by a 9V battery and released by a transistor voltage provided by the voltage stimulator.
 A maximum intensity is achieved with a 1-2 V pulse from the stimulator.
 The stimulator pulse is sent to the ADC AI channel 3 in NRSE mode to monitor the state of the light simultaneously with measurement of the ERG.
 :::

 Record measured data in Bonsai for each of the following experiments.
-Wait 5 minutes between each of the experiments.
-At the beginning of the experiments, the eye should be light-adapted for \~10 min.
+At the beginning of step #1, the eye should be light-adapted for \~10 min.
+***Wait 5*** minutes between protocol steps #1-4, then ***1 minute*** between 4-6.

 1. 5 seconds baseline - One 2 second pulse - 5 seconds post-pulse.
 	> If you do not obtain a clean recording of this first pulse, you will need to wait 10 min before trying again.
-2. 10 msec pulse at 2 Hz.
+2. single 10 msec pulse at 2 Hz.
 Repeat until \~100 pulses have occured (note that you can calculate how long that will take).
 	> Use the ***Detect Spikes*** node with a threshold just above baseline noise.
 Set the "History" to 10 traces.
-You will be able to tell when a steady-state amplitude is reached when the traces do not change much.
+You will be able to observe when a steady-state amplitude is reached when the traces do not change much.
-3. 10 msec pulse at 4 Hz.
+3. single 10 msec pulse at 4 Hz.
 Repeat until \~100 pulses have occured.
-4. 10 msec pulse at 6 Hz.
+4. single 10 msec pulse at 6 Hz.
 Repeat until \~100 pulses have occured.
-5. At 0.2 Hz: 5 pulses of 400 msec duration followed by 2 pulses at each of the following pulse durations (in msec): 400 (yes, do this one again), 200, 100, 75, 50, 25, 10, 5, 1.
+5. At 0.2 Hz: 5 pulses of 1000 msec duration followed by 2 pulses at each of the following pulse durations (in msec): 400, 200, 100, 75, 50, 25, 10, 5, 1.
-6. At 0.2 Hz: 10 single pulses of 10 msec duration followed "Paired" 10 msec duration pulses with 2 trials at each of the following IPIs (in msec): 200, 100, 50, 30.
+6. At 0.2 Hz: 10 single pulses of 10 msec duration followed by **paired** 10 msec duration pulses at each of the following IPIs (in msec): 200, 100, 50, 30 (for **two trials** each ISI).

 ## Housekeeping